Skip to Content

 There are several possible defense strategies that may be applicable, depending on your situation.
 In order to reach a conviction, the prosecution will have to prove beyond a reasonable doubt that you intentionally and knowingly committed the crime.
 If evidence was gathered illegally, we will work hard to have it dismissed in court.
 Furthermore, if there are not enough facts to support the case against you, it may be possible to lessen or even drop the charges.

 At Floyd Law Offices, we provide diligent representation to clients facing charges of fraud, embezzlement, and other white collar crimes.
-Whatever your situation, our Raleigh white collar crime lawyer will build your case, keep you informed, and tenaciously defend your rights and interests.
+Whatever your case, our Raleigh white collar crime lawyer will build your defense, keep you informed, and tenaciously defend your rights and interests.

 If you are being investigated for, or you have already been charged with a white collar crime, it is important to speak with an experienced Raleigh defense attorney right away.